lr0pb/IDB.js/README.md

 > `StoreUpdatesListener` function can be **async**

 # Use with React
+> React integration now in `beta`, it will be available with `2.1.0` release

-All React-specific things can be accessed from `@lr0pb/idb/react` import
+All React integration things can be accessed from `@lr0pb/idb/react` import

 ### IDBProvider
-Place a [context](https://beta.reactjs.org/learn/passing-data-deeply-with-context) provider in the main component of your app:
+[[Ref]](https://lr0pb.github.io/IDB.js/functions/react_IDBProvider.IDBProvider.html) Place a IDB [context](https://beta.reactjs.org/learn/passing-data-deeply-with-context) provider at the top component of your app:
 ```jsx
 import { IDB } from '@lr0pb/idb';
 import { IDBProvider } from '@lr0pb/idb/react';